MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 ## PINE64

 This is where PINE64 journey began.
-The PINE A64 is their first Single Board Computer powered by Allwinner’s A64 Quad-Core ARM Cortex A53 64-Bit SOC.
+The PINE A64 is their first Single Board Computer powered by Allwinner's A64 Quad-Core ARM Cortex A53 64-Bit SOC.
 For more details visit <a target="_blank" href="https://www.pine64.org">PINE64.org</a>

 The ROCKPro64 is the most powerful single board computer offered by PINE64.
 ![DietPi ROCKPro64](assets/images/dietpi-rockpro64.jpg)